 El CENTRO’s members have fought, along with a coalition of allies, to raise the minimum wage successfully in Albuquerque and Bernalillo County and will continue to fight for a living wage in the future.
 At the state level, recent efforts to raise the minimum wage have been thwarted by Governor Martinez’ use of the veto.
-Our work currently focuses on fighting against wage theft with our “Mano a Mano para Acabar con Robo de Salario” campaign, strengthening enforcement mechanisms, and supporting the Fair Work Week Initiative which would guarantee earned sick days, predictable scheduling, and full time opportunities for Albuquerque Workers.
-Sign the petition in support of the Fair Work Week!
+Our work currently focuses on fighting against wage theft with our “Mano a Mano para Acabar con Robo de Salario” campaign, strengthening enforcement mechanisms, and supporting earned sick days, predictable scheduling, and full-time opportunities for Albuquerque Workers.

 MANO A MANO, WE CAN STOP WAGE THEFT!

 One in four Mexican immigrant workers in New Mexico is a victim of wage theft, and only one in ten victims reports it.
 Wage theft cheats workers, steals from the public when companies fail to pay employment taxes, and puts ethical businesses at an unfair disadvantage.
 Learn more about wage theft in New Mexico.

 What is wage theft?